-- Grouping the instruments.
-Setting and managing the limits on the share of assets of a selected group in the portfolio of a specific client or in the portfolios of the clients from a specific group.
+- Grouping instruments.
+Setting and managing the limits on the share of assets of a selected group in the portfolio of a specific client or in portfolios of the clients from a specific group.

 - Dynamic import of transactions from a file.

-- Using the margin lending for group orders.
+- Using margin lending for group orders.

-In TrustManager, client codes (or clients' trading accounts in case of the derivatives market) are organised into client groups, each of which corresponds to a certain trust management strategy.
-Total group assets can be viewed in special tables, it is also possible to view assets broken by clients or instruments.Groups of clients are defined separately for operations in stock and derivatives markets.
-That is because clients’ positions in the stock market are managed by QUIK server, and positions in the derivatives market are directly managed by the exchange trading system.
+In TrustManager, client codes (or clients' trading accounts in case of the derivatives market) are organized into client groups, with each corresponding to a certain trust management strategy.
+Total group assets can be viewed in special tables, it is also possible to view assets filtered by clients or instruments.

 - Group orders.
-Group orders are used to simultaneously perform trading for a group of clients' accounts.
+Group orders are used for simultaneous execution of trade operations for a group of clients' accounts.
 A group order specifies the total order volume for the entire group.
-To process the group order, its volume is divided into several individual orders in proportion to the share of the assets of each client in the group's assets.
-In buy orders, such assets are cash assets, in sell orders these are securities or instruments of the derivatives market.
+To process a group order, its volume is divided into several individual orders in proportion to the share of the assets of each client in the group's assets.
+In buy orders such assets are cash assets, in sell orders these are securities or instruments of the derivatives market.

 Entry and cancellation of group orders can be performed by the broker’s mechanical trading system that interacts with TrustManager using dynamic import of transactions from a file.

-Hardware and software requirements
+Hardware and Software Requirements

 The computer must meet requirements for the QUIK Workstation.